JadenAntM/Find_Quantifiers/README.md

 ## How to use
 ### Python
-1. Download python
+1. Install Python v.3.8 or later and VS code
-2. Download the zip file and run the python script
+2. Download the zip file and run the Python script on IDE
 3. Input your expression

+## Java
+1. Install Java v.17 or later and install IntelliJ or similar
+2. Download the zip file and run the Java script on IDE
+3. Input your expressions